 The key findings of the report include:

-- Cisnormativity, heteronormativity, gendered norms and the prioritisation of biological relationships across society marginalise LGBTIQ+ parents and provide the context for discrimination and family violence.
-During the transition to parenthood period, it was identified that these norms are embedded in processes of legal recognition (or lack thereof), reproductive and perinatal service systems and organisations, new parent communities and groups, workplaces and families.
+- Cisnormativity, heteronormativity, gendered norms, and the prioritisation of biological relationships across society marginalise LGBTIQ+ parents and provide the context for discrimination and family violence

-- Experiences of discrimination and marginalisation across community environments, perinatal services, workplaces and public spaces contributes to unrealistic pressure for LGBTIQ+ parents to be the ‘perfect queer family’, thus creating a barrier to help-seeking when faced with relationship and other wellbeing challenges during the transition to parenthood.
+- Experiences of discrimination and marginalisation across community environments, perinatal services, workplaces, and public spaces contributes to unrealistic pressure for LGBTIQ+ parents, creating a barrier to help-seeking when faced with relationship and other wellbeing challenges during the transition to parenthood.